mitchcr/ONEVM/VMRecover/Readme.md

 ## About this Lab

-- This course/module was created to VM Recover LAB
+- This course/module was created for VM Recover LAB
 - It will take aproximately 60 minutes.
-- This module introduces you to the tools to VM Recover.
+- This module introduces you to the tools to Recover a VM.
-- This Lab provides handos-on activities.
+- This Lab provides hands-on activities.
 - After this course/module you will be able to recover a Linux configuration file using the sed tool.

 ## Lab 1: Corruption of the sshd_config file